-Archie Bunker, was a working-class family man who held bigoted, conservative views of the world.
-His viewpoints clash with nearly everyone he comes into contact with especially his liberal son-in-law Mike Stivic (or, as Archie delights in calling him, "Meathead").Written by
+Archie Bunker, was a bigoted working-class family man who held his views of the world.
+His viewpoints clash with nearly everyone he comes into contact with especially his son-in-law Mike Stivic (or, as Archie delights in calling him, "Meathead").Written by

 Brian Rathjen <firstname.lastname@example.org>

 11 of 14 people found this review helpful.

 Was this review helpful to you?